GrahamDumpleton-abandoned/mod_wsgi-docs/installation-guides/building-from-source-code.rst

     make

-If the mod_wsgi source code does not build successfully, see:

-* :doc:`InstallationIssues`

-Documentation is also provided for installing mod_wsgi on a range of different operating systems.
-These following documents may also list issues specific to those plaforms:

-* :doc:`InstallationOnLinux`
-* :doc:`InstallationOnMacOSX`
-* :doc:`InstallationOnSolaris`
-* :doc:`InstallationOnFreeBSD`

 If successful, the only product of the build process that needs to be installed is the Apache module itself.
 There are no separate Python code files as everything is done within C code compiled into the Apache module.